Back to News Releases

 - Registration for the new general surgery assessment will open Aug.
 1. The assessment will be available this fall from Sept.
 7 to Nov.
 5. Diplomates may choose any time during this window to take the assessment at their convenience.

 - Diplomates with general surgery certificates expiring this year may use the new assessment to continue their certification.
-All general surgery diplomates will be required to begin taking the new assessment by 2020, regardless of certificate expiration date.
+Diplomates will not need to begin taking the general surgery assessment until their certificate is due to expire.

 - The ABS has also established a new pathway specifically for surgeons with lapsed general surgery certificates.
 This pathway will be available for three years in 2018, 2019 and 2020.